mdn/content/files/en-us/mozilla/firefox/releases/125/index.md

 ### JavaScript

-- {{jsxref("Intl.Segmenter")}} is now supported, allowing developers to perform locale-sensitive text segmentation.
+- {{jsxref("Intl.Segmenter")}} is now supported, allowing developers to perform locale-sensitive text segmentation of a string.
-  This enables splitting a string into meaningful items (graphemes, words or sentences) in different locales.
+  This enables, for example, splitting a string into words in languages that don't use spaces to separate them: `Intl.Segmenter("ja-JP", { granularity: "word" })`.
+  You can also split strings into into grapheme or sentences.
   ([Firefox bug 1423593](https://bugzil.la/1423593), [Firefox bug 1883914](https://bugzil.la/1883914).)

 #### Removals